 Losing Faith and Trust in Test Automation

-This last one, is not a myth about test automation, but a side effect when test automation goes wrong.
-You spend many hours developing a perfect test automation solution, using best tools and best practices, but if the automated checks do not help the team it is worthless.
+This last one is not a myth about test automation, but a side effect when test automation goes wrong.
+You spend many hours developing a perfect test automation solution, using the best tools and best practices, but if the automated checks do not help the team it is worthless.

 If the team has no visibility or knowledge on what is automated and executing, they either release with fear of unknown or duplicate their regression testing efforts.
 If the automated checks are flaky, slow, give intermittent results then it can confuse the team more than providing a safety net and a confidence booster.